open-quantum-safe/liboqs/README.md

 ### Building with sig_picnic enabled

-The `kex_picnic` signature algorithm is not enabled by default since it requires external libraries (libssl-dev and libm4ri-dev) and a parameters generation preprocessing step.
+The `sig_picnic` signature algorithm is not enabled by default since it requires external libraries (libssl-dev and libm4ri-dev) and a parameters generation preprocessing step.

 To download and setup (pregenerate parameters) the Picnic source code: